KePlast Smart Movement

 The scenario explained above especially challenges economic and standard injection molding machines with simple hydraulics with an on-off hydraulic transmission system.
 Because of their attractive price/performance ratio, having an active brake function with a proportional valve or a servo valve is not feasible.
 The quality standard of products produced by these machines is generally well-received by the end users, primarily because of the simple nature of these products, and therefore, many manufacturers simply accept using the affordable technology without active brake.

 This is how the simple hydraulic of such machines works.
 As the electric motor turns the hydraulic pump on, the fluid from the tank is driven through the filter into the pipes.
 The pump´s function is to create flow and is set up using two parameters - oil flow and pressure, but actually, only one of these is achieved in the process.
 Pressure in a hydraulic system is created by the resistance to flow.
-The directional valve position (open or closed) specifies the direction of the oil flow as the hydraulic fluid reaches the cylinder of the clamping unit and moves the mold.
+The directional valve position (open or closed) specifies the direction of the oil flow and moves the mold.
 After the fluid passes through, it returns to the tank.
+In this case, it is not possible to fully control slowing down the mold.
+Also, if the flow of the pump is reduced with a ramp, the speed of the mold may not follow at the same deceleration rate because of the heavy mass of the mold.

 Active braking